WilliamDespres/ageofwar-cpp/README.md

 # AgeOfWarCpp

-M1 project - a remake of the classic game Age of War, for UNIX terminals.
+Engineering school project - a remake of the classic game Age of War, for UNIX terminals.

 ## Usage